Tommy774/virt-enabler/README.md

-# virt-enabler
+# Virt-Enabler

 ## Introduction
-virt-enabler is a simple script for enabling nested virtualization in VirtualBox on Windows systems.
+Virt-Enabler is a simple script for enabling nested virtualization in VirtualBox on Windows systems.
 It is planned to extend support to Linux systems in the future.

 ## Purpose
-In VirtualBox, the option for nested virtualization (AMD-V) is sometimes grayed out, preventing users from enabling it. virt-enabler provides a basic solution to this issue by modifying VirtualBox's VM configurations to enable nested virtualization.
+In VirtualBox, the option for nested virtualization (AMD-V) is sometimes grayed out, preventing users from enabling it.
+Virt-Enabler provides a basic solution to this issue by modifying VirtualBox's VM configurations to enable nested virtualization.

 ## Usage
 1. Run the `virt-enabler.bat` script.